 The impact of Berkshire Hathaway's Specialty Insurance operations has yet to be measured, but we suspect its increased emphasis on D&O-type markets will be significant.
-Large buyers of D&O are its target market, and these are exactly the type of insureds that Side A appeals to.
+Large buyers of D&O are its target market, and these are exactly the type of insureds to which Side A appeals.
+We are pleased that we can include them in this year's Report.